 The bank has a Corporate Social Responsibility (CSR) Policy which guides the bank on management of CSR programs.
-During the financial year under review the bank donated TZS 24,672,000 (2021: TZS 22,403,333) to different beneficiaries within the region.
+During the financial year under review the bank donated TZS 213,728,600 (2022: TZS 24,672,000) to different beneficiaries within the region.
+A total of Tzs 120.0Mn was mobilized through Maendeleo Bank Marathon to support people with autism and children born before maturity 'Njiti'.